 The cycling-friendly accommodation

-The Youth Hostel Association has recently invested over £250,000 in making 25 of its properties around the UK cycling friendly, including some in and around the Peaks.
+The Youth Hostel Association has invested over £250,000 in making 25 of its properties around the UK cycling friendly, including some in and around the Peaks.

 The hostel in Hathersage, for example, is one of those benefiting from the money, while there are plenty of other hotels, B&Bs and guest houses in the area that don’t mind you bringing your bike with you.

 Looking for a ride?

 Navigating a new area isn’t always easy.
 So if you want a ready made route, with heaps of support, then check out the Peaks Tour, organised by our sister company UK Cycling Events.